ADVERTISEMENT

 For some, rereading becomes a form of consolation—an emotional recalibration in times of upheaval.
 The very predictability of the text allows room for interpretation to deepen.
 In moments of grief, illness, or transition, to reread is not simply to escape into fantasy but to re-enter a space where something familiar holds steady.

-Contemporary reading habits often favor volume over return and novelty over depth.
+Contemporary reading habits often favor volume over immersion and novelty over familiarity.
 To reread, in contrast, is to reject the pressure to consume and discard.
-It is a refusal to let the value of a book be exhausted by a single encounter or determined by release dates and current trends.
+It is a refusal to let the value of a book be exhausted by a single encounter or determined by sludge of new releases and current trends.

 This is not to say that rereading stands in direct opposition to discovery; it only somehow represents a different axis of engagement.
-Where first-time reading often carries the allure of the plot and storyline, rereading privileges the rhythm, atmosphere, and inflection, as well as the structural intricacy of the story.
-The emphasis shifts from what happens to how it happens, from what the book says to how it says it.
+Where first-time reading often carries the appeal of the plot and storyline, rereading privileges the rhythm, atmosphere, and inflection, in addition to the structural intricacy of the story.
+The emphasis shifts from what happens to how it happens, from what the book says to how it is said.

 Children, Adults, and the Rereading Impulse